thanniq/NDZ/content/posts/10 Best Freelancing Tips.md

 <hr>

-Hey champ: **NDZ** is a community-first education platform for remote workers and digital creators.
+**NDZ** is a community-first education platform for remote workers and digital creators.
 This journal is a beginner’s guide and knowledge base for our forum.

 Feel free to ask questions in the [forum](https://ndz.ng)